-Employers prefer to hire the candidate who would like to stay with the company for longer period of time.
+Employers prefer to hire a candidate who would like to stay with the company for a longer period.
 Because hiring a candidate is an investment for the company, where they train the candidate so that they can perform well for the company.
-Hence, be clear as to how you can be an asset to the company; explain to the employer how you see yourself as an integral part of the company and with time what all you think will be the possible areas that you can work on in future.
+Hence, be clear as to how you can be an asset to the company; explain to the employer how you see yourself as an integral part of the company and with time what all you think will be the possible areas that you can work on in the future.

 If in case, you are extremely keen to be the part of this organization or maybe it was a dream job you were looking forward to, then it is best to share that information with them.